M7-TROJAN/CPlusPlus-Console-Projects/README.md

 7. **My Own String Class Project:** Building a string class from scratch, covering string manipulation and memory management.

 8. **FreePalestine Project:**  A console application designed to display the Palestinian flag, symbolizing solidarity and support.
 This project serves as a visual representation and message of peace, unity, and support for Palestine.
 It showcases the flag using C++ console output, demonstrating a symbolic gesture within a programming context.

+9. **ProgrammingTest** A console application designed to evaluate the user's knowledge of programming fundamentals.
+The system presents a series of multiple-choice questions from a predefined question bank, records the user's performance, and provides a detailed result summary.
+The project includes modular code organized into several files for maintainability and scalability.

 ## Installation and Usage